Starting an LLC in Arkansas comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 Note: We recommend speaking with a few accountants in Arkansas to make sure they can help you meet all of your federal, state, and local tax obligations.
-We offer detailed tips on How to Find an Accountant.
+We offer detailed tips on How to Find an Accountant along with recommendations.

 Arkansas Secretary of State